tharinda2012/Telerik/README.md

     - VsUnit tests- actual test cases
 - app config
     - values like db provider string, credentials etc are stored

+- Supporting Scripts to achive the background automatoin tasks

 How tests are written
 ======================
 1. Install Telerik test framework.
 2. Create a new VS project select “Unit test project” from “Test” under Template.
 3. Use VsUnit test to write the tests.